apjanke/ronn-ng/doc-project/Developer-Guide.md

 1. Update `CHANGELOG.md` with the release date
 1. Regenerate the man pages with `bundle exec rake man`
 1. Run the tests one last time! `bundle exec rake test`
+1. Test building the gem and then toss it
+    1. `gem build ronn-ng.gemspec`
+    1. `rm ronn-ng-*.gem`
 1. Commit the updated files
     1. Commit message format: "[rel] vX.Y.Z"
 1. Tag the release: `git tag vX.Y.Z`